 • Improved transparency: Via the gpi Tracker, financial institutions can follow payment investigation requests anywhere in the cloud and record-related interbank communications in an audit trail

-• Shorter resolution time: Financial institutions can smartly route inquiry requests using the Tracker and ensure timely follow up backed by SLAs and a rulebook.
+• Shorter resolution time: Financial institutions can smartly route inquiry requests using the Tracker and ensure timely follow-up backed by SLAs and a rulebook.

 • Reduced manual intervention: Using structured codes in the inquiry exchanges standardizes communications.
 It reduces duplicate inquiries on the same payment and facilitates inquiries’ process automation by case software solutions.